 * No artwork will be allowed into the gallery if it is advertised for sale elsewhere: i.e., etsy, webpage, ebay.
 The work must be available for purchase through the ACSWF Co-op Art Gallery.
 No artwork will be accepted that is under contract with another gallery.
 No individual or outside sales are allowed in the Co-op Art Gallery.

-* All artists may submit a maximum of twelve (12) pieces a month for jury review (six 2D, 63D).
-The artist may submit works in different mediums to reach the twelve (12) total pieces.
-A maximum of six (6) of the twelve (12) total pieces per artist may be wall hung.
+* In-season, artists may submit a maximum of eight (8) pieces a month for jury review (four 2D, four 3D).
+The artist may submit works in different mediums to reach the eight (8) total pieces.
+A maximum of four (4) of the eight (8) total pieces per artist may be wall hung.
 In addition, an individual painting larger than 1,800 square inches shall be counted as two (2) items.

 * The total number of items permitted each month may be seasonally adjusted, and the Gallery will attempt to notify artists of this any adjustment PRIOR to each new receiving date.
-Every effort will be made to display all juried items appropriately; however, the gallery reserves the right to limit items on the display floor due to space limitations.
+Every effort is made to display all juried items appropriately; however, the gallery reserves the right to limit items on the display floor due to space limitations.

 * Art work submitted to the Co-op Art Gallery may include: original art work in traditional genres, giclees for 2D art work, lithographic prints, and photographic prints.
 For 3D work, handmade or hand-assembled pieces in all media may be submitted.
 All paintings to be hung must be framed or on gallery-wrapped canvas, with all sides painted, wired, and ready to hand.

 * All works must be identified as such and that information placed both on the back of the item and on the wall label.